Skip to content

 Definition of a sales qualified lead (SQL)

 A sales qualified lead (SQL) is a potential customer who has been identified as having a high likelihood of making a purchase, based on their interactions with a company’s marketing efforts and their fit with the company’s target audience.
 These leads have demonstrated a clear interest in the product or service being offered and have met specific criteria set by the marketing and sales teams.
 SQLs are considered to be in the later stages of the sales funnel, having moved beyond the initial awareness and consideration phases.
 They are now ready to be engaged by the sales team, who will work to convert them into paying customers.
 Identifying and nurturing SQLs is a crucial aspect of the marketing and sales process, as it helps to optimize resources and increase the chances of closing deals.
+For more on how this approach fits into broader strategies, see What is Sales Led Growth?.
+To understand the important step that comes just before SQL in the lead qualification process, see What is a Sales Accepted Lead (SAL)?.

 An example of a sales qualified lead (SQL)